-While this doesn’t sound like a particularly earth shattering match up, especially in the middle of the week, there is a baseball gem hidden within Tuesday’s game that only those lucky enough to attend Citizen’s Bank Park that night will get to experience.
+While this is a pretty standard NL East matchup, there is a baseball gem hidden within Tuesday’s game that only those lucky enough to attend Citizen’s Bank Park that night will get to experience.

 Enter Phillies Girl problems.

-While I love where I live out in Scottsdale, and I must admit, I’m a true West Coast girl, there are certain things about not living near my team that stink worse than how stinky I imagine Brian Wilson’s beard must be after meal time.
+While I love where I live out in Scottsdale, and I must admit, I’m a true West Coast girl, there are certain things about not living near my team that just stink.

 And one of those things is missing out Hatfield Dollar Dog Night.
 The Phillies promotional schedule says it all.